 Communities included in the current Old Colony Hazard Mitigation Plan include:

-For more information on the Hazard Mitigation Plan, or any questions or comments you may have, feel free to contact Eric Arbeene, AICP, Community Planner at OCPC.
-Eric can be also be reached at 508-583-1833 x213.
+For more information on the Hazard Mitigation Plan, or any questions or comments you may have, feel free to contact Charles Kilmer, AICP, Assistant Director/Transportation Program Manager at OCPC.
+Charles can be also be reached at 508-583-1833 x206.

 Hazard Mitigation Grants